xpmatteo/tecnologia-e-applicazioni-internet-2011/07-ajax-chat/README.txt

 == How to run ==

-execute

-  $ script/start.sh

-then open your browser to http://localhost:8080
+Execute with Eclipse the main function in ...chat.ChatMain then open your browser to http://localhost:8080